dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 }
 {% endprettify %}

-A function cannot have both optional positional and optional named parameters.
+A function can't have both optional positional and optional named parameters.

 ### Code example